lennon6/eth-arb-bot/README.md

 # ETH Arbitrage Bot

-A high-frequency trading bot that identifies and executes profitable arbitrage opportunities between Uniswap V2 and SushiSwap DEXs on the Ethereum network.
+A trading bot that identifies and executes profitable arbitrage opportunities between Uniswap V2 and SushiSwap DEXs on the Ethereum network.

-## Overview
+## Disclaimer

-This bot monitors price differences for token pairs between Uniswap V2 and SushiSwap decentralized exchanges.
-When it detects a profitable arbitrage opportunity (after accounting for gas fees), it automatically executes trades to capture the price difference.

-The bot operates by:
-1. Monitoring token reserves on both DEXs in real-time
-2. Calculating potential profits from price discrepancies
-3. Executing trades when the profit exceeds the configured minimum threshold
-4. Handling all transactions through a smart contract for optimal execution
+This bot is for educational purposes only.
+Please do not risk money you are afraid to lose.

+- Never share your private keys
+- Start with small trade amounts to test
+- Monitor gas prices as they can significantly impact profitability
+- The contract executes trades atomically to prevent partial execution
+- Test on a testnet (Goerli, Sepolia) before using on mainnet
+- NFA.
+DYOR.

 ## Features